apache/couchdb/src/docs/src/config/csrt.rst

     .. config:option:: docs_written :: Enable docs_written default CSRT Logger Matcher

-        Enable the `docs_written` builtin matcher, with a default `Threshold=500`, such that any request that writtens more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resource consumption.
+        Enable the `docs_written` builtin matcher, with a default `Threshold=500`, such that any request that written more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resource consumption.